English at Sir Thomas Rich's

 - Poetry (Chaucer’s The Wife of Bath’s Prologue and Tale; Romantic Poets)

 - Coursework (comparison of two independently selected texts)

-A fun and interesting subject that can be used throughout all subjects.
-I have loved the class discussions and feel I have really grown in confidence as a result."
+"English A Level is a fun and interesting subject which develops skills that can be used throughout all subjects.
+I have particularly loved taking part in class discussions and feel I have really grown in confidence as a result."

 - Poetry By Heart – an annual competition where every Year 7 pupil learns to memorise poetry.
 Pupils learn two poems (one pre-1914, one post-1914) and recite from memory in their form groups.
 Five winners go forward to a grand finale.

 - House Creative Writing – an annual competition separated into Senior and Junior categories in which pupils submit written work on a chosen theme.

 - House Public Speaking – an annual competition separated into Senior and Junior categories in which pupils compete for best public speaker on a topic of their choice.